Zinrelo/slate/source/index.html.md

 }
 ```

-This API can be used to view details about any transaction.
+View details about any transaction.
 The transaction ID will be used to fetch this data.

 **HTTP Request**